Glossary of Terms

 - As an example, suppose a player is using a weapon with an x4 critical multiplier, made of bladesilver, and they land a critical hit against a monster which is Defenseless against Silver, meaning they take double damage from bladesilver attacks.

 - Does that attack do eight times normal damage?
 No, even though that would be cool.
-Double damage (x2) times an x4 crit sounds like it should be x8.
-But instead, the multiplier of the SMALLER effect minus 1 is added to the multiplier of the largest effect.
-In this case, the Defenseless against Silver (x2) multiplier is smaller than the x4, so the x2 -1, or 1, is added to the x4.
-So, this critical hit with a silvered weapon does x5 damage.
+Double damage (x2) times a x4 crit sounds like it should be x8.
+But instead, the multipliers are ADDED, then that sum is multiplied times the base result.
+In this case, the Defenseless against Silver (x2) multiplier is added to the x4.
+So, this critical hit with a silvered weapon does x6 damage (x2 + x4).

 - That's still pretty spectacular!
 Well done!